AIxRead

 Pronunciation of 'Aristolochia'

-The word 'Aristolochia' refers to a genus of plants known for their unique flower shapes and medicinal uses.
-It is pronounced as 'ˌærɪstəˈloʊkiə' in English.
+The word 'Aristolochia' refers to a genus of plants commonly known as birthworts, pipevines, or Dutchman's pipes.
+It is pronounced as 'ˌærɪstəˈloʊkiə' or 'ˌærɪstəˈloʊʃə' in English (en-US).

 Word Origin

-The word 'Aristolochia' originates from Greek, combining 'aristos' (best) and 'locheia' (childbirth), referring to its historical use in aiding childbirth.
+The word 'Aristolochia' originates from Greek, where 'aristos' means 'best' and 'locheia' means 'childbirth', referring to the traditional use of some species in aiding childbirth.

 Pronunciation Details